Democrats tackling flash points of taxes, health, climate - NewsBreak

 Three moderate Democrats blocked a House committee from approving a top priority for Biden and progressives: saving hundreds of billions by letting Medicare negotiate lower prices for pharmaceuticals it buys.
 Another committee approved the language, so it's not dead.

-Still, the plan is opposed by drug manufacturers and some moderates want to water it down.
+Still, the plan is strongly opposed by drug manufacturers and some moderates want to water it down.
+A less aggressive measure could emerge.

-Democrats planned to use the savings to pay for another progressive goal: new dental, vision and hearing Medicare coverage.
+Democrats planned to use the savings to pay for another progressive goal: expanding Medicare to cover dental, vision and hearing benefits.
 If the drug-pricing language is diluted and produces less savings, it's unclear how the Medicare expansion would be financed.

 SALT AND IRS